 What is The Forge in Lemont?

 The Forge: Lemont Quarries is an outdoor adventure park with a variety of challenging activities for all ages and abilities.
 Their mission is to entertain, exhilarate, and educate.
 We found the staff to be friendly and helpful and the park to be clean and well organized.
 You can go to The Forge for one of the activities or spend the whole day tackling all of the thrilling adventures!
-It’s free to hang out on the grounds and you pay per activity.
+It’s free to hang out on the grounds and you pay per activity, or purchase adventure passes.
 We recommend booking tickets in advance because time slots do sell out, but if you are not in a hurry and don’t mind waiting, you can risk it and book activities while you are there.

-We put a video together of all the memorable challenges that we took on our first trip to The Forge so you can get an overview in under 2 minutes.
-Check it out below!
-Since then, they have added archery battle tag, water tag, archery, axe throwing, maceball, and scavenger hunts so we went again!
-Continue reading for details on each area, along with pricing, participation requirements, and tips for your trip.
+We put a video together of all the memorable challenges when Annie’s family took their first trip to The Forge so you can get an overview in under 2 minutes.
+Check it out below.
+Since then, they have added even more activities!

 We were invited to The Forge: Lemont Quarries to experience all of the activities and write an honest review with tips.
 All opinions are my own.